 The 29 institutional corrections needs fall into three categories:

-- Facility Operations and Population Services: This includes the use of telepresence technologies for both visitation, to reduce the introduction of contraband into a facility, and medical treatment, to reduce the need to transport inmates out of secure facilities.
+- Facility Operations and Population Services: This includes the use of telepresence technologies for both visitation, to reduce the introduction of contraband into a facility, and medical treatment, to reduce the need to transport incarcerated persons out of secure facilities.

 - Information and Communications: These include tracking contacts between detainees and employees and improving surveillance systems to help address contraband.